SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Momentum

-Once during your turn, when you reduce a creature to 0 hit points using your Specialized Weapon, you are able to make one additional weapon attack as a part of your attack action.
+Once during your turn, you are able to make one additional weapon attack as a part of your attack action, after you reduce a creature to 0 hit points using your specialized weapon.

 ## Level 10

 * Battle Stance

-Gain temporary hit points equal to your weapon master level + proficiency bonus + Constitution modifier after a battle starts and you have your specialized weapon equipped.
+After a battle starts, gain temporary hit points equal to your weapon master level + proficiency bonus + Constitution modifier if you have your specialized weapon equipped.

 ## Level 15

+* Deadly Accuracy

+Whenever you score a critical hit with your specialized weapon, you deal an additional 2d6 damage.

 * Superior Critical